 We have different types of models, all deep learning-based:

-Variational Autoencoders: these models learn to compress data into a latent space corresponding to the parameters of a variational distribution and then reconstruct the data;
+These models learn to compress data into a latent space corresponding to the parameters of a variational distribution and then reconstruct the data.

-Generative adversarial network: composed by a generator (a network that generates data) and a discriminator (a network that attempts to distinguish between real and generated data) that play against each other in a zero-sum game;
+Composed by a generator (a network that generates data) and a discriminator (a network that attempts to distinguish between real and generated data) that play against each other in a zero-sum game.

 A Network Operations Center (NOC) serves as a centralized hub for monitoring and managing telecommunication systems.
 When issues arise, NOC operators take appropriate actions to address them.
 Currently, many of these actions rely on the expertise of human operators.
 Technicians consistently assess the network's status and incoming alarms to determine how, where, and when interventions are needed.